learn-co-curriculum/dsc-rules-for-derivatives-lab/README.md

 #       [0., -1.]])
 ```

-Our next function is called, `derivative_at` which, when provided a list of terms and a value $x$ at which to evaluate the derivative, returns the value of derivative at that point.
+Our next function is called, `derivative_at` which, when provided a list of terms and a value $x$ at which to evaluate the derivative, returns the value of the derivative at that point.

 ```python